conchaasensio/frontend-code-test/README.md

 # Frontend code test

-The main objective of this technical excercise was for me to get a good grasp of what kind of problems face developers on .
+The main objective of this technical excercise was for me to get a good grasp of what kind of problems face developers in their day to day at the company .
 You can find the test instructions [in its original README](/TEST_REQUIREMENTS.md).

 ---
 ## 🗂️ Content